Bay Cloverhill Community Association

 Picture

-Kell’s Nest, St. Michael’s College, 81 St. Mary Street
+Kell’s Nest, St. Michael’s College, 59 Queen's Park Crescent East

-Ancient First Nations petroglyphs inspired this 5 foot high rock sculpture was installed in 1997.
+Ancient First Nations petroglyphs inspired this 5 foot high rock sculpture that was installed in 1997.
 The name of the art was inspired by Bill Kells, the assistant of Toronto born sculptor Bill Vazan and acknowledges his Iroquois heritage.
+It is located just north east of the Pontifical Institute.

 Picture

 The incongruity of a businessman sitting atop a horse appears in this bronze statue erected in 1989.
-Canadian sculptor William McElcheran also designed another piece of artwork installed in front of the Kelly library.
+It was created by Canadian sculptor William McElcheran, who also designed another piece of artwork installed in front of the Kelly Library.

 Picture